Dermatitis, Allergic Contact

 Sensitized workers should avoid further exposure to the allergen.
-This alone is an effective remedy.
+This avoidance alone is an effective remedy.
 Allergic contact dermatitis may be treated with anti-inflammatory drugs, and with ointments and skin cleansers.
 In general, the affected skin should be protected from physical trauma, excessive sunlight, wind, and rapid temperature changes while the dermatitis is active.

 Protective clothing such as aprons and gloves should be properly selected.
 Not all protective clothing resists all substances.
 Manufacturers' specifications should be followed.
-Barrier creams are used as substitutes for protective clothing, especially when gloves or sleeves cannot be used safely, but they do not shield as well as protective clothing.
+Barrier creams may be used where appropriate, especially when gloves or sleeves cannot be used safely, but they do not shield as well as protective clothing.